 The Adaptive Reuse, Infill and Revitalization (AIR) Local Product Council is a forum to delve into the nuances and complexities of urban development and revitalization.
 AIR focuses on high quality infill development, adaptive use of historic and obsolete buildings, and creative, walkable environments.

-Amy Malloy, Evolve Ventures – Vice Chair
+Amy Malloy, Evolve Ventures – Chair

 David Scholl, Vintage Partners – Emeritus